Dr Cüneyt Çakırlar is Senior Lecturer in Communication, Culture and Media. He teaches on a variety on modules in film and media studies.

 Brailsford, Kallina.
-Engaging NEETs through photography and image sharing: evaluating the impact on communication, self-awareness, learning.
+Visual Literacy in a Culture of Immediate Photography: Engaging the Impact of Participatory Visual Methodologies on Engagement in NEETs.
 PhD.
 Nottingham Trent University [M3C Scholarship, supervised with Jean Baird], 2017-present.

 Anderson-Baguley, Richard.
 Poetic Realism in Contemporary British Cinema.
 PhD.
 Nottingham Trent University [M3C Scholarship, supervised with Prof. Martin O’Shaughnessy], 2017-present.